LamAnnieV/deploy_5/README.md

 ![image](Images/Application_CloudWatch.png)

-**Issue(s)**
+## Issue(s)

-Most of the challenges revolved around the development process, including writing and testing code, identifying bugs, and debugging code within the Terraform files, as well as making necessary edits in the Jenkinsfiles and setup files
+Most of the challenges revolved around the development process, including writing and testing code, identifying bugs, and debugging code within the Terraform files, as well as the edits made in the Jenkinsfiles and setup files

+There was an issue with testing the 'Deploy_5v2' build.
+In the script, a line is responsible for cloning the repository onto the application server, with the expectation that it replicates the second branch of the repository.
+Unfortunately, there was an inconsistency observed with the 'home.html' file, located in a subfolder.
+The cloned 'home.html' file on the application server did not match the version in the second branch of the repository; instead, it reflected the 'main' branch.
+However, after merging the second branch into the main branch, the launched webpage correctly reflected the changes made to 'home.html'.

 ## Conclusion